lbertoncello/B-Tree_kNN/README.md

   Decision factor is the value at which similarity will be compared to decide whether the search goes left or right.

   The dataset file must be in csv format, using ',' as delimiter.
-The final column should be the document class.
+The last column should be the document class.